RoyRoden/PerspectiveProjection/README.md

 * With ScreenProjection still selected, change the Screen Height property to match the physical screen real-world height in meters (i.e. 32cm = 0.32).
 <img width="270" alt="PerspectiveProjection_pp_height" src="https://user-images.githubusercontent.com/1048085/197580918-0bff3b2d-790a-49f0-845f-b121737856be.png">

 * If you need to change the scale of ScreenProjection relative to the virtual world, set the Scale Factor property value to a different one.
-This is useful if your scene content is not following 1 unit = 1 meter or if you simply want the scene to be projected smaller or bigger onto the physcal screen.
+This is useful if your scene content is not following 1 unit = 1 meter or if you simply want the scene to be projected smaller or bigger onto the physical screen.
 <img width="270" alt="PerspectiveProjection_pp_scale" src="https://user-images.githubusercontent.com/1048085/197580943-139fbcf8-f7c6-4918-b369-18d5a8affe72.png">

 **Note:** By rescaling PerspectiveProjection following the above steps, you will notice that CameraOrigin scale values will also change accordingly.
 This ensures that the tracked camera movements in the real-world are properly scaled in the Unity scene.